Shopping

 Our experts were pleased to find that this was also great for making soup.
 The pitcher is heatproof, so we whizzed up leeks and potatoes into a delicious soup.
 In fact, while it's not a function advertised on the Zwilling website, some users found that running it for around five minutes creates enough heat to warm up and even cook vegetables for soup.
 However, that means you should be careful you don't overuse it when making colder drinks.
 We didn't have any problems in our tests, because we used the pusher insert when ingredients needed a helping hand to get close to the blades.

 The pulse function is best reserved for ice-crushing.
-It arguably did the best job of all the blenders on this list, impressing our experts with the results.
+It did a perfect job, impressing our experts with the results and rivalling the Breville on this list.
 However, if you want to use the pulse function to give your mixes a final blast, you have to approximate it, because it's the same as the ice-crushing function.

 It's also pretty bulky to store, and while it's not a problem we experienced, other users found that dishwashing can make this blender a little dirty because water can get into the handle and can't get out.